TomFogle/teaching-js/README.md

 # teaching-js
 Teaching a novice coder Javascript.
-Was frustrated with quality of education available and decided to streamline.
+Was frustrated with quality of education available and decided to streamline his learning process.